This Canadian fund manager doesn’t believe in Buffett and is buying ‘everything’ crypto

 He plans to hang onto those companies right to the end of the bull-market cycle, and maybe even beyond.
 "I always tell people I will ride this thing right over the top.
 I will own the best stocks right to the end."

-This may mean losing 20 per cent when the market turns, but that kind of double-digit loss doesn't frighten Mr. Schmehl.
+This may mean losing 20 percent when the market turns, but that kind of double-digit loss doesn't frighten Mr. Schmehl.
 He'll be ready to pounce on the next wave.
+"That's when I get all the money back," he said.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.